Create and care for the Rustic Roads

 The nomination process begins with local support.
 There are two ways to get started.

 1. Build that support by talking first to local residents, government officials, and civic and environmental groups.
-Using the petition form, obtain signatures from resident landowners along the road or in the county or municipality in which the road lies.
+Using the optional petition form, obtain signatures from resident landowners along the road or in the county or governmental unit that has jurisdiction over the road.
 These can be presented to the county highway committee or governing body of the municipality to obtain a supporting resolution.

-2. The process can also be initiated by resolution of the governing body.
+2. The process can also be initiated by resolution of the governing body that has jurisdiction over the road.
 The local governing body may hold a public hearing on the proposed Rustic Road designation.

 Upon approval of the resolution, the local governing body submits the application materials to request approval from the Rustic Roads Board.
 Application materials should include photos of the road, the description form, and a copy of the signed resolution.
 The Rustic Roads Board reviews the application and has final approval authority over the designation.
 Its approval makes the designation official.